zuoyanzhang/DeepSpeed/blogs/deepspeed-superoffload/README.md

 ---

-## Easy-to-Use
+## Getting Started

 End-to-end finetuning examples using SuperOffload are available in our tutorial/readme: [DeepSpeedExamples: SuperOffload](https://github.com/deepspeedai/DeepSpeedExamples/tree/master/training/DeepSpeed-SuperOffload#readme).
 To enable SuperOffload quickly, add the following switch to your DeepSpeed config (see tutorial for full context):

 <div align="center">
 <img src="./images/superoffload_enable.jpg" alt="Enable SuperOffload" width="60%">
-<p align="center"><em>Figure 5: Enable SuperOffload with a single line in the DeepSpeed config.</em></p>
+<p align="center"><em>Figure 6: Enable SuperOffload with a single line in the DeepSpeed config.</em></p>
 </div>

-Tip: On superchip platforms (e.g., GH200/GB200/MI300A), combine NUMA binding and MPAM settings from "Experience and Insights" to stabilize bandwidth and improve end-to-end performance.
+Tip: On Superchip platforms (e.g., GH200/GB200/MI300A), combine NUMA binding and MPAM settings from "Experience and Insights" to stabilize bandwidth and improve end-to-end performance.

 <!-- ## Status & Availability